PX4/PX4-user_guide/en/middleware/uorb.md

 Sometimes it is useful to use the same message definition for multiple topics.
 This can be specified at the end of the message using a line prefixed with `# TOPICS `, followed by space-separated topic ids.
-For example, the [ActuatorOutputs](../msg_docs/ActuatorOutputs.md) message definition is used to define the topic IDs as shown:
+For example, the [ActuatorOutputs](../msg_docs/ActuatorOutputs.md) message definition is used to define the topic ids as shown:

 ```
 # TOPICS actuator_outputs actuator_outputs_sim actuator_outputs_debug